-The Best Performance on an Assignment – Interpreting category has been at the heart of our awards programme since this was expanded in 2016, with some exciting changes this year.
+The Best Performance on an Assignment – Interpreting category has been at the heart of our awards programme since this was expanded in 2016.
+It is open to both individual and team entries.

 In assessing submissions, no particular type of assignment or sector work is valued above any other – it just depends on the achievements of the individual or team concerned in getting the job done to a high standard.
 And, of course, our judges will take into account that fact that the nature of achievements across our award entries will be very different.